As a parent getting a divorce in New York, your children are bound to be your number one concern.

 Your children are unique and your child support agreement should reflect that, too.

 Equitable Mediation can help you prevent your children from becoming economic victims of your divorce.

-If you want your divorce to be fair and equitable, and you want to make decisions as parents, not as litigants, do what’s best for your kids and mediate your divorce with Equitable Mediation.
+If you want your divorce to be fair and equitable, and you want to make decisions as parents, not as litigants, do what’s best for your kids and mediate your no-fault divorce with Equitable Mediation.

 If you and your spouse have both agreed to divorce and want to mediate, take the next step and book an initial meeting for the two of you.

 Early in the process?